mimacom/movie-manager/README.md

 Exercise 1 - First Steps
 =============
 In the first exercise we are going to create a view to display details about a movie.
 The routing, the structure of the controller and the beginning of view are already created.
-Your task will be to get the movie information from the OmdbService and display them.
+Your task will be to get the movie information from the OmdbService and display it.

 1. Complete the controller
     - Retrieve the movie information from the OmdbService service